dustinmoris/CI-BuildStats/README.md

 ### Configuration

-#### Filtering a specific branch
+#### Filtering for a specific branch

-By default the widget will draw a chart for builds from the "master" branch.
+By default the widget will draw a chart for builds from all branches.

-You can select a different branch by appending the branch parameter to the URL (optional):
+You can select a specific branch by appending the branch parameter to the URL (optional):
 ```
 https://ci-buildstats.azurewebsites.net/{buildSystem}/chart/{account}/{project}?branch={branch}
 ```